-Straight North, headquartered in the Chicago suburb of Downers Grove, is one of the largest privately owned Internet marketing agencies in the U.S. Its partners have a longstanding commitment to supporting education in technology disciplines.
+Straight North, headquartered in the Chicago suburb of Downers Grove and one of the largest privately-owned Internet marketing agencies in the U.S, supports students pursuing a STEM degree.
+Its partners have a longstanding commitment to supporting education in technology disciplines.

 Amount: Ranges from $1,000 to $15,000, with some being renewable.